shoggoth/ExplodeFight/README.md

 ## Current Tasks
 - Find out how to animate shader parameters in the sprite via an SKAction
+- Contrast shield with gradient texturte and shield with angle compute.
+Is the second version less pixellated.
 - Look into creating a pixel shatter and other explosion shaders, being aware of the game's name and all that.

 ### DONE